 This article explores the key controversies surrounding BetterHelp, the leading online therapy platform, and its implications for those considering virtual counseling services.

-- BetterHelp is an online therapy platform that connects users with licensed therapists for virtual counseling sessions.
+BetterHelp is an online therapy platform that connects users with licensed therapists for virtual counseling sessions.

-- BetterHelp positions itself as a convenient and affordable way to access mental health support for common issues but cautions it should not replace in-person therapy for more severe cases.
+BetterHelp positions itself as a convenient and affordable way to access mental health support for common issues but cautions it should not replace in-person therapy for more severe cases.

-Since launching in 2013, BetterHelp has grown tremendously in popularity, with over 2.7 million users signing up to use the service.
 However, in recent years, BetterHelp has been embroiled in several controversies that have raised concerns about its business practices and the quality of care provided on the platform.

-Sponsored, keeps our community free.
-Therapy Helpers does not accept money for reviews.
+Ad, keeps our community free.
+The perspectives presented on this website are genuinely our own and we do not accept money for reviews.

-4.5 (6,513+) FROM TRUSTPILOT
+4.5 (7,802+) FROM TRUSTPILOT

 BetterHelp

-Fill out a brief questionnaire and get matched with an experienced therapist online in as little as 48 hours.
+Fill out a brief questionnaire and get matched with an experienced therapist online in as little as 24 hours.

-✓ Over 33K credentialed professionals
+✓ Over 35K licensed professionals

 ✓ Financial aid available